Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Views on Theory Structure

 Another theme that the pragmatic view emphasizes---point (ii) above---is that our view of theories should be commensurate with scientific practice.
-While acknowledging the utility of formal criteria, Teh has argued that a theory should be more properly viewed as a collection of physical representations, ``accompanied by a keen `know how’ about what we can do with such representations and how they are related to each other" \textcite[p.~7]{NicTeh2022}.
+While acknowledging the utility of formal criteria, \textcite[p.~7]{NicTeh2022} has argued that a theory should be more properly viewed as a collection of physical representations, ``accompanied by a keen `know how’ about what we can do with such representations and how they are related to each other."
 This emphasis on `know how' implores us to consider scientific practice in specifying the structure of theories and has indeed been a major focus of advocates for the pragmatic view \parencite{Hacking1983-HACRAI-7, Kitcher1993-KITTAO-2}.
-Clearly, practitioners of GR use many different dynamically equivalent actions depending on the problem at hand, but this discussion also highlights how boundary phenomena has become more relevant in both physics and philosophy communities in more recent years.
-As we have already noted physics itself has been exploring boundary phenomena and isolated subsystems in recent decades with examples including the quantum Hall effect, black hole entropy, and AdS/CFT correspondence, while philosophy has been interested in them as a way to cash out the direct empirical significance of symmetries and the explanatory capabilities of models.
+Clearly, practitioners of GR use many different dynamically equivalent actions depending on the problem at hand, but this discussion also highlights how boundary phenomena have become more relevant in both physics and philosophy communities in recent years.
+As we have already noted, physicists have been exploring boundary phenomena and isolated subsystems, with examples including edge modes in the quantum Hall effect, black hole entropy, and slip/no-slip boundary conditions in fluid flow, while philosophers have been interested in them as a way to cash out the direct empirical significance of symmetries and the explanatory capabilities of models.
+Furthermore, it is worth emphasizing that these examples in physics feature novel phenomena that are apparent only when we consider boundary content as descriptions of these phenomena are not available from bulk dynamics alone.
+Consequently, our views on theory structure should be updated to accommodate these kinds of empirical phenomena.

 Here, we see a potential connection between the semantic and pragmatic approaches.
 While the pragmatic view does emphasize non-formal elements of modeling and theory structure, its embrace of pluralism also allows it to accommodate a variety of strategies in describing theory structure, including the use of more formal notions.
 Indeed, some philosophers have even argued that ``the semantic conception in its bare minimal expression" is very compatible with ``pragmatic elements and themes" \parencite[p.~348]{Pero}.
 We can thus rely on pragmatic considerations such as scientific practice to inform us of what structures should find their way into a formal representations of the models in our theories.
 Before the theoretical and empirical importance of boundaries was truly appreciated, it might have made more sense to view a theory exclusively in terms of its dynamics and mathematical objects.
 However, as scientific practice (and philosophical interest) has changed and brought this boundary phenomena more into focus, it now makes sense to adjust our views on the structure of theories to be commensurate with scientific practice.
 As we saw in the previous section, one can easily accommodate boundary conditions within a tradition semantic analysis of a theory.